root-project/web/manual/python/index.md

 ```

 <a name="JITLoadLib"></a>
-### 3. Loading a library, but JITting the headers
+### 3. Loading C++ libraries, JITting headers

-It is also possible to dynamically load C++ libraries with PyROOT, and call functions from the library.
+You can also dynamically load C++ libraries with PyROOT, and call the functions from the library.
 The advantage of this method is that
-all the code in the library needs to be compiled only once, possibly with optimisations (`-O2`, `-O3`), and it can be used again and again from Python without further JITting.
+all code in the library needs to be compiled only once, possibly with optimizations (`-O2`, `-O3`).
+You can use it again from Python without any further JITting.
 It is, however, necessary to JIT the headers to make the code usable in Python.

+_**Example**_

 With the following header `my_header.h`: